th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 </figcaption>
 </center>

 Figure 1 shows a message queue with the messages from the same **session alias** and `direction = FIRST` (from the system).
-Two checkpoints have been created after the successful submission of each order.
+Two <term term='checkpoint'>checkpoints</term> have been created after the successful submission of each order.

 **check1** begins verification at checkpoint1, after receiving the first `CheckSequenceRuleRequest`.
 The user is expecting message 4 and message 5 as responses to order message 1, and **check1** identifies these messages using the `key_fields_list` provided in the first `CheckSequenceRuleRequest`.